 The calorie content of OOH foods is often higher than that of food eaten at home as portion sizes are often bigger and foods are typically high in fat, sugar and salt.

-By working closely with local business owners, we will gain valuable evidence and insight into what is needed to make the OOH sector healthier.
-And with better understanding how – and how not – to reduce the calorie content of OOH menu items and create customer demand for healthier options, we can demonstrate how businesses can improve the healthiness of their food without compromising on profitability.
+By working closely with local business owners, we gained valuable evidence and insight into what is needed to make the OOH sector healthier.
+And with better understanding how – and how not – to reduce the calorie content of OOH menu items and create customer demand for healthier options, we could demonstrate how businesses can improve the healthiness of their food without compromising on profitability.

 This evidence will be fed into the Scottish Government plans to introduce the Eating Out Eating Well voluntary framework to improve healthiness for the independent out of home sector.

-We will work with real local business owners – running, for example, the chippies, kebab shops, Indian takeaways or pizzerias – and help them to make their products healthier, make healthier products more accessible and attractive and work with businesses to generate customer demand in their local neighbourhood.
+We worked with real local business owners – running, for example, the chippies, kebab shops, Indian takeaways or pizzerias – and helped them to make their products healthier, make healthier products more accessible and attractive and work with businesses to generate customer demand in their local neighbourhood.

-Every business is different, so we'll work with them to understand their individual contexts and what's unique about their menus.
-We'll help them prepare to make tailored changes and be there to hear feedback as the changes are trialled.
+Every business is different, so we worked with them to understand their individual contexts and what's unique about their menus.
+We helped them prepare to make tailored changes and be there to hear feedback as the changes are trialled.

-Over the course of several months we will support businesses to test new ideas and, by working directly with business owners throughout the process, contribute valuable evidence about how Scotland can make the OOH sector healthier along the way.
+Over the course of several months, we supported businesses to test new ideas and, by working directly with business owners throughout the process, contributed valuable evidence about how Scotland can make the OOH sector healthier along the way.